ch007m/home-devices/rockpro64-setup.md

 sudo apt update
 sudo apt install avahi-daemon
 ```
+**Note**: Avahi config files are hosted under `/etc/avahi`.
+This is where you can customize the hostname

 - Now, from your computer, you may access the board using:
 ```bash
 ssh <username>@rockpro64.local